-As for the windows, it may seem weird, by you do not want to pass up on looking through the glass.
+As for the windows, it may seem weird, but you do not want to pass up on looking through the glass.

-When checking the windows, push and tug on them lightly to see if they are stable and functioning properly.
+When checking the windows, push and pull on them lightly to see if they are stable and functioning properly.

 If opening the window requires more than minimal effort, this may indicate foundation issues or poor installation.

-And the only way to fix this problem is to take out a big wad of cash.
+The only way to fix this problem is to shell out some money for new windows.

-Did you know exposure to mold can cause several health implications, such as nasal stuffiness, throat irritation, coughing, eye infections or abnormal skin irritation?
+Did you know mold exposure can cause several health implications, such as nasal stuffiness, throat irritation, coughing, eye infections, or abnormal skin irritation?

 Yeah, not good.